infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

   this.router.navigate(['some-route']);
 })
 ```
-In the example above, it is semantically more correct to navigate to new location at the end of the Rx flow which is in subscribe's `next` callback.
+In the example above, it is semantically more correct to navigate to new location at the end of the Rx flow which is in the subscribe's `next` callback.

 ## Observables and async/await